-11 Best Skateboard Bushings for Tight & Loose Trucks
+11 Best Skateboard Bushings in 2021 – for Tight & Loose Trucks

 Bushings are an important part of your skateboard.
 They act as the suspension, dictating how well your board leans and turns.
 If you want your skateboard to feel amazing, you need to pick the right ones.
 In today’s article, I’ll show you some bushings that will help your trucks feel just right.
 I also talk about what you need to consider when buying these bushings.

 11. Independent Standard Cylinder Cushions Medium Hard 92a

 Coming from a brand that is well known for its trucks, these Independent bushings are in my opinion the best bushings for heavy riders.
 This is because the bushings fit that perfect middle ground between being medium and rock hard.
 So whilst they are hard at 92a, they will have enough squish that they will still turn and feel good in your truck.
 They would also make a good option for a lighter rider looking for a tighter feeling truck.

 This bushing kit comes with both the top and bottom washers, ensuring you can replace your worn-out ones.

 Finally, the bushings are standards and will fit the majority of traditional kingpin (TKP) trucks just fine.
 They will not fit most longboard – reverse kingpin (RKP) trucks.
 Check them out here on Amazon.com.

 10. Bones(TM) Wheels Hardcore Bushings

 The insert on these allows these bushings to have good resistance whilst be stiff enough to support heavier riders.

 These bushings are good if you’re looking for stability without making your trucks feel to stiff.
 They will give you a bit more of a ‘center’ point in your trucks.
 Allowing you to feel more confident when setting up for tricks and landing them.
 That said, they are one of the priciest options on my list.
 Check out the Thunder bushings if you need something more affordable.